qiboteam/boostvqe/README.md

 ## Example

-It follows a python snippets explaining how to run the boosting
+It follows a python snippet explaining how to run the boosting

 ```py